Re–Directing: East || The Tragedy of the Leaf Blower

 Eating is probably one of the most challenging daily human efforts, be it to find resources or prepare them.
 The work of cooking that is commercialized at a wide range of values is often an unpaid “work of love”11 in the domestic context.
 When eating together fails to happen within the context of collective criticality, class maintenance and power relations become evident.

 In this month-long residency this public seminar was probably the first opportunity we had to actually debate the topic of hospitality.
-Our program schedule was as packed and controlled as any nine-to-five office worker shift, and if you ask me why I didn’t question the program when it was presented to me, I’ll tell you honestly, that I didn’t understand half of what was being said, because of language, because of context, because I was rushed to the next activity, without having any idea of what I was getting myself into.
+Our program schedule was as packed and controlled as any nine-to-five office worker shift, and if you ask me why I didn’t question the program when it was presented to me, I’ll tell you honestly, that I didn’t understand half of what was being said, because of the language, because of the context, because I was rushed to the next activity, without having any idea of what I was getting myself into.
 Once I understood I had to attend a compulsory program that I was not particularly interested in, going against it became a very personal issue.
 How could a cordial woman like me, question, criticize, or resist the hospitable and caring people that were embodying the oppressive systemic structure imposed on them by the institutional environment?

 “In every situation, there is a right, a left and a center.
 The left wants to move; the right wants to stay put.
 The general rule is that the center, the great majority, remains under the heel of the right, through the law of inertia.
 You know what you are dealing with, anyway: let things stay the same; at least we are familiar with them.
 Committing yourself to something new is by definition risky.”12